Who I help:

 -

 I offer single sessions and packages.
 Packages are slightly discounted.
-If you are unemployed or receiving benefits, I offer a sliding scale option.
-Please contact me for more information.
+I am not currently offering sliding scale sessions, however check back here regularly for updates.

 -